nayibedya/shortener-ms/README.md

 - maven

 ##RUN Steps

+###Using Docker
+- docker-compose up -> to start the application
+- docker-compose down -> to stop the application
+- application will be server at http://localhost:8085

 ###locally
 - To Start the Application Run ShortenerApplication.java.
 - Application will be server at port http://localhost:8085.